A Trail-Riding Pyrenees Holiday

 - This event is for people who want to make friends, enjoy the challenge of map-reading and the self-reliance inherent in ‘Adventure Motorcycling’.

 - Let’s be serious, this is an orienteering event in a First World country.
-The TSTF is NOT ‘adventure motorcycling’.
+The VINCE is NOT ‘adventure motorcycling’.

-- Your bike must have a number plate, a GB sticker and in Spain, at least ONE wing mirror.
+- Your bike must have a number plate, a UK sticker and in Spain, at least ONE wing mirror.

 - You must ride in a team of 2, 3 or 4 people, (minimum two bikes) so be sure to put together your team before registering as we need the names of all team members.
 If you cannot find someone to team with, go ahead and register for the event, note that you do not have a team partner, and we will match you with someone with a similar bike and riding skill level as best we can.